MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/Get-CaseHoldPolicy.md

 ```

 ## DESCRIPTION
+Use the Get-CaseHoldPolicy to view existing case hold policies in the Security & Compliance Center.

+Note: To get relevant information to how the hold has been applied and what the currently affected locations are, you must include the `-DistributionDetail` parameter!

 You need to be assigned permissions in the Office 365 Security & Compliance Center before you can use this cmdlet.
 For more information, see [Permissions in Office 365 Security & Compliance Center](https://go.microsoft.com/fwlink/p/?LinkId=511920).

 ## EXAMPLES